Why The Maternal Instinct Myth Can Be Harmful + What To Rely On Instead

 Even though behaviors like skin-to-skin contact and breastfeeding can aid in attachment, many of the women who participated in these studies took up to a week to express feeling a real connection.
 In some scenarios, it even took months for that bond to occur.

-Other documented issues that can delay maternal connections include experiencing a traumatic birth that delayed holding the baby, not having the birthing experience you wanted, and the jarring reality of caring for a newborn.
+Other documented issues that can delay maternal connections include experiencing a traumatic birth3 that delayed holding the baby, not having the birthing experience4 you wanted, and the jarring reality of caring for a newborn5.
 These feelings of disconnect are actually quite normal.
 But due to societal pressures dictating that a woman should instantly feel bonded with her baby, many women expressed guilt and shame in countless studies when they didn't feel that immediate connection.

 Why you should rely on community & support over instinct.